worakritsoo/svelte-ionic/README.md

 # Ionic Svelte UI demo
-A showcase app for all Ionic UI elements.
+A showcase app for all Ionic UI elements - up to Ionic 5!!!
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.

 Secondly, it is a boilerplate to start developing an Ionic/Svelte/PWA supercharged app (WIP)